-Federal and State Income Taxes increased \$3.4 million for the three months ended March 31, 2019 compared to the same period in 2018, primarily reflecting income taxes related to the Company's divestiture of its non-regulated business subsidiary, Usource.
+Federal and State Income Taxes increased by \$1.3 million and \$4.7 million for the three and six months ended June 30, 2019, respectively, compared to the same periods in 2018, reflecting higher pre-tax earnings in the current period and, for the six month period, income taxes associated with the Company's divestiture of its non-regulated business subsidiary, Usource, discussed above.

-At its January 2019 and April 2019 meetings, the Unitil Corporation Board of Directors declared quarterly dividends on the Company's common stock of \$0.37 per share.
+At its January 2019, April 2019 and July 2019 meetings, the Unitil Corporation Board of Directors declared quarterly dividends on the Company's common stock of \$0.37 per share.
 These quarterly dividends result in a current effective annualized dividend rate of \$1.48 per share, representing an unbroken record of quarterly dividend payments since trading began in Unitil's common stock.

-A more detailed discussion of the Company's results of operations for the three months ended March 31, 2019 is presented below.
+A more detailed discussion of the Company's results of operations for the three and six months ended June 30, 2019 is presented below.